This post may contain affiliate links. Please see our disclosure policy.

 Hearty, comforting, and so many fun flavors.
 This Instant Pot Chicken Cacciatore is a classic Italian dish that can also be made in the Slow Cooker for an easy weeknight dinner.
 It’s healthy, low-carb, Keto-friendly, Paleo, and Whole30 approved.
+This is also one of the Instant Pot recipes I always turn to when I want a flavorful meal that’s both simple and satisfying.

 A healthier way to enjoy Italian Cuisine!

 Who says you can’t enjoy fantastic Italian food on a healthy diet?
-Whether it’s a low-carb Keto diet, Whole30, Paleo, and others, there is always a way to enjoy Italian food in a nutritious way.
+Whether it’s a low-carb Keto diet, Whole30, Paleo, and others, there is always a way to enjoy food from Italy in a nutritious way.
 I was on a mission to prove this to my husband who replaced his beloved pasta for vegetable noodles instead.

 And BOOM.
 We enjoyed my Classic Spaghetti with spaghetti squash, my Walnut Crusted Lemon Chicken Piccata, Chicken Alfredo, and now this Instant Pot Chicken Cacciatore.